Chad Dawson: WBC champion

+IBF champion

 On October 11, 2008, at the Palms Casino in Las Vegas, Dawson fought IBF light heavyweight title holder Antonio Tarver.
 Dawson, who controlled the pace and landed most of the significant punches for a majority of the fight, was more active in methodically wearing out his opponent.
 Tarver landed the occasional punch, but Dawson was in control for most of the fight.
 With 2:11 left in the final round, Dawson scored a knockdown against Tarver, the only knockdown in the fight.
 Dawson won the fight by unanimous decision with scores of 117–110 from two judges and 118–109 from the third judge.
 Dawson earned $800,000 for the fight and Tarver earned $1 million.

 On November 9, the day after Joe Calzaghe's win over Roy Jones Jr., Dawson issued a press release challenging Calzaghe and offered to fight him on his home turf in Wales.
 Dawson stated "I'm ready to give Joe the opportunity to draw the curtain on his great career in front of his family and friends and 70,000 fans," and "It's the best fight in the light heavyweight division between two undefeated champions."
 Calzaghe was to retire weeks later, as had been expected prior to the Jones Jr bout.
 Dawson himself was complimentary about the departing Welsh champion, stating "I applaud Joe's decision.
 It's obvious he and his family gave it a lot of thought.
 Timing is everything, and to leave center stage at his peak is rare and certainly comparable to the retirements of Rocky Marciano and Jim Brown."

 Seven months after their first fight, Dawson and Tarver fought a rematch on May 9, 2009, in Las Vegas.
 The fight was similar to their first, with Dawson in control most of the fight, outworking Tarver much of the fight, and earning another unanimous decision win.
 The judges scorecards were 117–111, 117–111 and 116–112, all in favor of Dawson.

 On May 27, 2009, Dawson vacated the IBF light heavyweight title to negotiate a rematch with Glen Johnson.
 On November 7, 2009, Dawson once again outpointed Glen Johnson.
 This time was more convincing but the judges scored it 117–111, 115–113 and 115–113 all for Dawson.